Things to Know About the Coronavirus (COVID-19)

 Updated March 18, 2020, Wednesday

 The globe has been warned of this coronavirus disease.
-Since the outbreak of the said virus, many things had changed.
+Since the outbreak of the said virus, many things have changed.

 Coronavirus Disease affected not only the lifestyle of people.
 It also affects the economy, society, and culture affected around the globe.

-All health agencies are doing their best to find out its origin, and how to treat the infected people.
+All health agencies do their best to discover its origin and how to treat infected people.

-They are making their move to reach out to people and help them by educating how to prevent the virus.
+They move to reach out to people and help them by educating them on preventing the virus.